 Holes from a bolt cutter

 A chain-link fence surrounds the songs from the woods.
 In places, human beings have peeled back openings that offer access to paradise.
 Find a place to lay down next to the water or among the trees and you are in Yosemite or Central Park or the Black Forest.

 Listen to a snake.
 Watch a toad wait.
 Name a fox you’ll never see.
 Question the fish.
 Become one.

 It was cold when I visited.
 February.
-The reservoir sits at the highest point in Philadelphia and the wind was wicked along the perimeter.
+The reservoir sits at the highest point in Philadelphia.
+The wind was wicked along the perimeter.
 I tore my coat squeezing through an ancient hole in the fence.
 Brambles, fallen branches and detritus engulfed me immediately.
-And, everything stood still.
+Everything stood still.
 The wind died once inside.
 There was nothing to hear.
 The sun was bright and incredibly warm on my face.

 I found a small level clearing overlooking the water, laid down, took a deep breath and disappeared for a little while.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.